mitulmlakhani/moralis-nftlist/README.md

-# Getting Started with Create React App
+# Getting Started with BNB NFT LIST App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Rename env.example to .env and add moralis key and update other env values as per your hosting. for local no need to update any env least moralis key.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run server-dev`

+Will start node server in development mode with nodemon.

 ### `npm start`